grafana/mimir/tools/undelete-blocks/README.md

 ## Known limitations

-- If a local delete marker does not exist in a block directory then this tool assumes the global delete marker for that block does not exist.
-This may not be true in rare cases.
-- Files not listed within the `meta.json` of a block are not restored if they were deleted.
+Files not listed within the `meta.json` of a block are not restored if they were deleted.
 For instance, if a `no-compact-mark.json` was present it will not be restored by this tool.

 ## Running